On diffeomorphisms of even-dimensional discs: Introduction

-In this paper we provide detailed information about $\pi_*(B\mr{Diff}_\partial(D^{2n})) \otimes \bQ$ for $2n \geq 6$; from now on, we will shorten the notation for rational homotopy groups to $\pi_*(-)\oq$.
+In this paper we provide detailed information about $\pi_*(B\Diff_\partial(D^{2n})) \otimes \bQ$ for $2n \geq 6$; from now on, we will shorten the notation for rational homotopy groups to $\pi_*(-)\oq$.
 These were studied by Farrell and Hsiang \cite{farrellhsiang} by combining surgery theory and pseudoisotopy theory, giving

-The range comes from the pseudoisotopy stable range, and the formula we gave is the estimate for this range due to Igusa \cite[p.~7]{igusastab}.
-More recently, the second-named author has shown \cite[Theorem 4.1]{oscarconcordance} that the same result holds in degrees $1 \leq d \leq 2n-5$; here, rather than stabilisation of pseudoisotopies, Morlet's Lemma of Disjunction \cite[Corollary 3.2]{BLR} is combined with calculations of Berglund and Madsen \cite{berglundmadsen2} and of Galatius and the second-named author \cite{grwcob, grwstab1}.
+The range comes from the pseudoisotopy stable range, and the formula we gave is the estimate for this range due to Igusa \cite[p.\,7]{igusastab}.
+More recently, the second-named author has shown \cite[Theorem 4.1]{oscarconcordance} that the same result holds in degrees $1 \leq d \leq 2n-5$.